Sewage Treatment Plant (STP): Process, Working & Installation

 Rotating Biological Contactor Applications

-Rotating Biological Contactors (RBCs) are a lesser-known but valuable component of sewage treatment.
+Rotating Biological Contactors (RBCs) are a lesser-known but valuable component of the sewage treatment plant process.
 In this section, we will explain the function and use of rotating biological contactors in wastewater treatment.

 RBCs consist of plastic discs or media mounted on a rotating shaft.
 Wastewater flows over the rotating discs, allowing microorganisms to attach and grow.
 Here’s how RBCs work: